tituspowell/wayfarer-game/README.md

 ## Conclusion

 The goal was to sharpen my C# and broader programming instincts while also making a fun game, and I feel that I succeeded.
 The mistakes taught me much more than if I'd approached it perfectly right from the start.
-I'm still only scratching the surface of what Unity can do, but it was never about learning Unity or becoming a games developer, so I'm not looking to go any further down that path, at least at the moment.
+I'm only scratching the surface of what Unity can do, but it was never about learning Unity or becoming a games developer, so I'm not looking to go any further down that path, at least at the moment.

 Making a game was a great decision, I think, because it is such an engaging project.
-Had I instead written a database report management system or something else more 'business applicable', I never would have worked on it for two years and reaped all the lessons along the way.
-My core skill - C# - and instincts about programming in general were helped enormously by this passion project, and those sharpened skills will benefit any broader software development projects I work on, not just games.
+Had I instead written a database report management system or something else more 'business applicable', I never would have worked passionately on it for two years and reaped all the lessons along the way.
+My core technical skill - C# - and instincts about programming in general were helped enormously by this fun project, and those sharpened skills will benefit all broader software development projects I work on, not just games.

 <br><br>
 ![Godcall](screenshots/Godcall1.PNG)